 Coping with your addictions is hard.
-Whether the addiction is to a substance or to a form of behaviour, we want to loosen the hold that these addictions have on us.
+Whether the problem is a substance or a form of behaviour, we want to loosen the hold that these addictions have on us.
 We hope that we can get to a place where we have no addictions and be free.
 However, along the way it is often necessary to understand what we get from the things we are addicted to and to face the uncomfortable truth that the addictions sometimes ‘work’ for us.

 Our addictions sneak up on us

 Typically, our addictions sneak up on us.
 We start using a particular substance or undertaking a particular activity in small degrees, and we are usually pretty happy with the results.
 Coping with your addictions at this point seems easy.
 In the case of alcohol, we may start drinking and enjoy the effect of it; we seem more relaxed, more sociable and things just seem easier for us.
-The alcohol may also stop us feeling some uncomfortable feelings.
+The alcohol may also stop us feeling strong, uncomfortable feelings.

 As the hold of the addiction becomes stronger, we still feel some of these positive effects; along with a growing awareness of the negative effects.
 We come to rely on the positive effect – it is usually quite reliable, so we rely on it more.
 Our uncomfortable feelings don’t need to scare us so much when we know we can drink and have them quite quickly reduce or disappear.

 This is a very important thing to recognise in the treatment of addictions; when we try to free ourselves of addictions we are asked to give up something that – on some level – works for us.
 So not only do we need to try and deal with the addiction itself, but we are also dealing with the loss of a coping mechanism.
 This leads us to try to rely on our own inner coping mechanisms, and in many cases they let us down; if we use our addictions to cope, then our other coping mechanisms become a bit rusty.
 We feel a sense of failure, which only makes it worse.